 Other concerns laid out by Hauser included a lack of relevance, and the fact that the Code fails to go far enough in terms of curbing sell-side behaviour with last look practices and disclosures.
 Costs of signing and implementing the Code was listed as a further hindrance to buy-side adoption.

 Some of the world’s largest asset managers, including Vanguard, Fidelity Investments and BNY Mellon Investment Management, have still not agreed to comply with the FX Global Code of Conduct, which came into force on 25 May 2017.
 In comparison, every one of the 30 largest sell-side institutions has signed up and agreed to follow the Code, including the Bank of China, HSBC, JP Morgan, Citigroup, Barclays and Societe Generale.

-Hauser said that in total, just 11 of the 30 largest asset management have so far firmly agreed to adhere to the Code.
-Other buy-side firms which have not include Pimco, Amundi, Legal & General investment Management, T. Rowe Price, Invesco, Aberdeen Standard Investments and AXA Investment Management.
+Hauser said that in total, just 11 of the 30 largest asset management firms have so far firmly agreed to adhere to the Code.
+Other buy-side firms which have not include Pimco, Amundi, T. Rowe Price, Invesco, Aberdeen Standard Investments and AXA Investment Management.

 “If there was one lesson of the Financial Crisis ten years ago, it was the importance of the market taking collective responsibility for raising and maintaining standards in financial markets, of which foreign exchange forms a vital part,” Hauser urged delegates.

 “Buy-side firms, as huge and growing players in those markets, have a vital role to play in that.
 By signing up to the Global Code, you signal a commitment not just to uphold those standards yourselves, but also to hold others to them – and in so doing help ensure the markets remain deep, liquid, safe and fair to everyone.”

 For a more in-depth analysis of the industry’s adoption of the FX Global Code of Conduct a year after implementation, click here.